mjang/docker-1/openidm-postgres/README.md

 Extends the base postgres image with the schema required for OpenIDM

-The sql files are copied in from OpenIDM 4.0 snapshot (as of Sept 2015).
+The sql files are copied in from OpenIDM 4.1 snapshot (as of Feb 2016).
 We should probably grab these dynamically from a current build and tag this image

 createuser.psql is not really needed as the Docker image creates the user.
 It is here for reference.